-The asset is now created in our network but has no supply.
-To mint the tokens you click on the +Mint button next to your asset to open the mint pop-up.
+The asset is now created on our network, but has no supply.
+To mint the tokens, click on the +Mint button next to the asset to open the mint pop-up.

 - Only the issuer account has permission to mint the token.

-- Select to address who receives the minted assets, we recommend using a multisig.
+- Enter the address that will receive the minted tokens.
+We recommend using a multisig.

 Set Asset Metadata